prebid/Prebid.js/modules/uid2IdSystem.md

 ## Client-Side Token Generation (CSTG) mode

-**This mode is currently in the alpha stage of development.
+**This mode is created and made available recently.
 Please consult UID2 Team first as they will provide required configuration values for you to use.**

 For publishers seeking a purely client-side integration without the complexities of server-side involvement, the CSTG mode is highly recommended.
 This mode requires the provision of a public key, subscription ID and [directly identifying information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) - either emails or phone numbers.
 In the CSTG mode, the module takes on the responsibility of encrypting the DII, generating the UID2 token, and handling token refreshes when necessary.